 When you use this hourly wage calculation for salary employees, employees who work a lot of overtime will earn more as nonexempt hourly employees than they did when they were exempt salary employees.
 In this example, the employee would earn $5,850 more per year.

-With the second method, you will learn how to convert salary to hourly based on the average hours the employee works each week.
+With the second method, you’ll learn how to convert salary to hourly based on the average hours the employee works each week.

 First, you need to know the average number of hours the employee works each week.
 If you previously had nonexempt salaried employees track their time, use those records to calculate an average.